fusioncharts/dev_centre_docs/getting-started/react/your-first-gauge-using-react.md

 ---
-title: Your First Chart in React using FusionCharts | FusionCharts
+title: Your First Gauge in React using FusionCharts | FusionCharts
-description: This article outlines the steps to be executed for creating your first chart using the react-fusioncharts component.
+description: This article outlines the steps to be executed for creating your first gauge using the react-fusioncharts component.
-heading: Create a chart in React using FusionCharts
+heading: Create a Gauge in React using FusionCharts
 chartPresent: false
 ---